-- Understand the communication objectives: The first step is to make sure you understand the communication objectives of the project.
+- Understand the communication objectives: The first step is to make sure you understand the project’s communication objectives.
 The message you’re trying to convey will help guide you through every other step in the process.
-When we’re working with our clients, we make sure we understand their goals so we can help them succeed.
+When we’re working with our clients, we make sure we understand their goals to help them succeed.

-- Understand the space: Environmental graphics need to work with the space they’re in so they appear as an integral component rather than just an afterthought.
-We seek to understand the area we’re working with and tailor our graphics to it.
+- Understand the space: Environmental graphics need to work with the space they’re in, so they appear as an integral component rather than just an afterthought.
+We seek to understand the area we’re working with and tailor our graphics accordingly.

-- Consider all design elements: You’ll have various design tools at your disposal when you’re creating environmental graphics, and you can use them to get your message across.
-These tools include materials, colors, images, text, fonts and placement.
+- Consider all design elements: You’ll have various design tools at your disposal to create environmental graphics and get your message across.
+These tools include materials, colors, images, text, fonts, and placement.
 Make sure each element contributes to meeting your communication goals.

-- Consider the audience: Your audience is another critical factor that you need to keep in mind.
-Think about who will see the graphics and any unique perspectives they may have.
+- Consider the audience: Your audience is another critical factor that you need to consider.
+Think about who will see the graphics and any unique perspectives.
 You can tailor your graphics to these perspectives.
 For example, if your audience is filled with sports enthusiasts, you may use quotes from famous athletes in your designs.

-- Consider practical aspects: If your graphics are going to convey information or help people navigate a building, make sure the information is legible, easy to see and easy to understand.
+- Consider practical aspects: If your graphics need to convey information or help people navigate a building, make sure the information is legible, easy to see and easy to understand.

 Get Started With Environmental Graphics